 As a couple walks the road to healing, it would be helpful to reach out to other couples who have been in a similar situation, and who have been able to emerge victorious on the other side of an affair.
 They can share their insights and encouragement with the kind of perspective that others will simply not be able to give.
 Surviving infidelity is truly a miraculous event and will be the result of God’s grace, in addition to determination and commitment.

 No one ever wants to go through an affair, but it can lead to a richer marriage that has been “through the fire” in a real sense of the phrase.
 The chance for its survival is crucially helped by a professional counselor.
-Reach out to our office today and we will put you in touch with a qualified Christian counselor willing to walk the road to recovery with you.
+Reach out to our office today, and we will put you in touch with a qualified Christian counselor from San Diego Christian Counseling who is willing to walk the road to recovery with you.

 Photos: